dbojan/howto/README.md

 ## how to make windows 11 more like windows 10

 - Download and run [this file](https://raw.githubusercontent.com/dbojan/howto/refs/heads/main/11_to_10.bat), (right click, save file as).
 You don't have to be an administrator.
-- Moves start menu to left, disable: top layout, new context menu; uninstalls: new notepad, news ...
+- What it does: moves start menu to left, disable: top layout, new context menu; uninstalls: new notepad, news ...
 For complete list of changes open file in notepad.
 - 2024-12-28-1.